apache/trafficserver/doc/sdk/preface.en.rst

 creating plugins. **Plugins** are programs that add services (such as filtering or content transformation) or entire features (such as new protocol support) to Traffic Server.
-If you are new to writing Traffic Server plugins, then read the first two chapters, `Getting Started <../getting-started>`__ and `Creating Traffic Server Plugins <../how-to-create-trafficserver-plugins>`__, and use the remaining chapters as needed. `Header-Based Plugin Examples <../header-based-plugin-examples>`__ provides details about plugins that work on HTTP headers, while `HTTP Transformation Plugins <../http-transformation-plugin>`__ explains how to write a plugin that transforms or scans the body of an HTTP response.
-If you want to support your own protocol on Traffic Server, then reference `New Protocol Plugins <../new-protocol-plugins>`__.
+If you are new to writing Traffic Server plugins, then read the first two chapters, :ref:`sdk-getting-started` and :ref:`how-to-create-to-create-trafficserver-plugins`, and use the remaining chapters as needed. :ref:`header-based-plugin-examples` provides details about plugins that work on HTTP headers, while :ref:`http-transformation-plugin` explains how to write a plugin that transforms or scans the body of an HTTP response.
+If you want to support your own protocol on Traffic Server, then reference :ref:`new-protocol-plugins`.

 Audience
 --------